KristofferC/TimerOutputs.jl/README.md

 using TimerOutputs

 # Create a TimerOutput, this is the main type that keeps track of everything.
+# It is possible to have multiple `TimerOutputs()` simultaneously.
 const to = TimerOutput()

-# Time a block of code with a label to the `TimerOutput` named "to"
+# Time a section code with the label "sleep" to the `TimerOutput` named "to"
-# Multiple `TimerOutput`s are possible
 @timeit to "sleep" sleep(0.2)

+# Create a function to later time
 rands() = for i in 1:10^7 rand() end

-# Returns the value on the right, like Base @time
+# Time the function, @timeit returns the value on the right, just like Base @time
 rand_vals = @timeit to "randoms" rands()

-# Time a multistatement block
+# Time a multi statement block
 b = @timeit to "multi statements" begin
     sleep(0.2)
     rands()